 Description of the Alphabet game

-You can add text as a title or introductory text that will appear on the home page of the game.
+You can add text as a little introductory text that will appear on the home page of the game.
 Note that when the game is placed on a very small spot on the slide this description will not be shown.

 In the gamification section you will be able to configure information related to the games’ dynamics.
 With the Alphabet element these settings are: